DrDonk/OC4VM/notes.md

 smbios.reflectHost = "TRUE"
 ```
 ### New guestOS table patch
-This patch allows all guest OS familes and types to by displayed on Windows and Linux.
+This patch allows all guest OS familes and types to be displayed on Windows and Linux.
 It's a simpler patch
 than my patcher in the Unlocker.
 It is not essential but used for testing the OC4VM code.

 VMware Workstation 17.6.3 for Windows vmwarebase.dll